gmazzo/android-fontawesome/README.md

 Tag|Type|Usage
 ---|----|-----
-includeGlyphs|list of `String`|A set of glyphs to include when processing the font.
-By default includes all resources excludeGlyphs|list of `String`|A set of glyphs to exclude when processing the font.
-By default excludes none includeGlyphsPattern|a `Pattern`|A glyphs name Pattern (RexExp) to include when processing the font.
-By default includes all resources excludeGlyphsPattern|a `Pattern`|A glyphs name Pattern (RexExp) to exclude when processing the font.
-By default excludes none shouldIncludeGlyph|a Gradle's `Closure`|Computes if it should be included as a resource or not.
-By default executes the logic of `includeGlyphs, `includeGlyphsPattern`, `excludeGlyphs` and `excludeGlyphsPattern`. glyphToResourceName|a Gradle's `Closure`|Computes the Android's resource name for a given glyph. drawableResourceName|a Gradle's `Closure`|Computes the Drawable's resource name for a given glyph Android's resource name.
+includeGlyphs|`String[]`|A set of glyphs to include when processing the font.
+By default includes all resources excludeGlyphs|`String[]`|A set of glyphs to exclude when processing the font.
+By default excludes none includeGlyphsPattern|`Pattern`|A glyphs name Pattern (RexExp) to include when processing the font.
+By default includes all resources excludeGlyphsPattern|`Pattern`|A glyphs name Pattern (RexExp) to exclude when processing the font.
+By default excludes none shouldIncludeGlyph|`Closure`|Computes if it should be included as a resource or not.
+By default executes the logic of `includeGlyphs, `includeGlyphsPattern`, `excludeGlyphs` and `excludeGlyphsPattern`. glyphToResourceName|`Closure`|Computes the Android's resource name for a given glyph. drawableResourceName|`Closure`|Computes the Drawable's resource name for a given glyph Android's resource name.
 By default it prefixes an "ic_". generateFontResource|`boolean`|A flag to indicate if the `@font/fontawesome` should be generated.
 Defaults to `true` generateDrawableGlyphsResources|`boolean`|A flag to indicate if the `@drawable/ic_glyph_XXX` should be generated.
 Defaults to `true`